saxenism/saxenism-expressions/_posts/2023-02-12-Proxies-Deep-Dive.md

 layout: post
 description: The only resource you will ever need for all your proxy related queries.
 categories: [defi, diamond, beacon, UUPS, web3, proxies, proxy, upgradable-contracts]
-title: A Deep Dive on Solidity Smart Contract Proxies
+title: Smart Contract Proxies - A Deep Dive
 ---

 # Introduction